riversteem/dashboard/README.md

 - ~~Sort votes so the list order remains constant~~
 - Sort Witness lists so the order is ranked by votes
 - include standby witnesses in list and make list numbered

+Known Bugs:
+- Crash reported on account with greater than 1000 transactions (dele-puppy)